-On the radio, on billboards, on TV at the end of commercials, in newsletters and social media… The slogan is what you stand for, and the tagline is the stamp at the end.
+Brand taglines and slogans… on the radio, on billboards, on TV at the end of commercials, in newsletters and social media… the slogan is what you stand for, and the tagline is the stamp at the end.
 You don’t need both a slogan and a tagline, but whatever you use must stand out and summarize your brand’s reason to be in just a few words.

-This is our list of slogans and taglines, you will find more detailed backgrounds for each one further down in this post.
+This is our list of brand slogans and taglines; you will find more detailed backgrounds for each one further down in this post.

 - Brawny — “The Strength to Take on Tough Messes”